amacanovic/sklearnR.metrics/README.md

-**4. Micro F-score** (calculated using total true positives, false negatives and false positives across all labels); corresponds to [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) with parameter ‘micro’ set to ‘weighted’;
+**4. Micro F-score** (calculated using total true positives, false negatives and false positives across all labels); corresponds to [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) with parameter ‘average’ set to ‘micro’;

 **5. Accuracy** (calculated as the percentage of correctly predicted categories across all labels);